2014 National Football Challenge Cup

-The 2014 National Football Challenge Cup was 24th season of domestic cup tournament in Pakistani football.
+The 2014 National Football Challenge Cup was the 24th season of domestic cup tournament in Pakistani football.
 It was sponsored by National Bank of Pakistan, and known as NBP National Football Challenge Cup.
 12 teams participated in the tournament.

 National Bank were the defending champions, but were eliminated in quarter-finals by Karachi Port Trust.

-Pakistan Airforce won their first title after defeating KESC 2–1 in the finals.
+Pakistan Air Force won their first title after defeating KESC 2–1 in the finals.

 Teams

-The 21 teams participating in the tournament are as below:
+The 21 teams participating in the tournament were: